The Ph.D. Program

 The graduate program in the field of mathematics at Cornell leads to the Ph.D. degree, which takes most students five to six years of graduate study to complete.
 One feature that makes the program at Cornell particularly attractive is the broad range of interests of the faculty.
 In addition to the usual areas of algebra, analysis and geometry, the department has outstanding groups in the areas of algebraic geometry, combinatorics, dynamical systems, logic, Lie groups, and partial differential equations, including their numerical treatment.
 The field also maintains close ties with distinguished graduate programs in the fields of applied mathematics, computer science, operations research, and statistics.

 A normal course load for a beginning graduate student is three courses per term.
-A typical first-year program includes four of the following six basic courses:

 MATH 6110, Real Analysis

 MATH 6120, Complex Analysis

 MATH 6310, Algebra 1